 For individual assignments, faculty must also provide students with grading guidelines or grading rubrics.
-Faculty may require students to submit assignments in a certain format (for example, as a hardcopy or a PDF) and/or style (for example, APA or MLA or using a template) and are not obligated to accept work that does not meet all the stated requirements, or which is submitted late.
+Faculty may require students to submit assignments in a certain format (for example, as a hardcopy or a PDF) and/or style (for example, APA or MLA or using a template) and are not obligated to accept or give credit for work that does not meet all the stated requirements, or which is submitted late.
 Students, therefore, must read and follow all assignment instructions and carefully monitor assignment due dates/times.

 Honors courses are designed to be rigorous and challenging, and students should expect UHP faculty to make use of the full grading scale, with A grades reserved for those students who demonstrate an exceptional engagement with and understanding of the course material.
-That said, you will also find that achieving at least a C- (and usually better!) in UHP courses is absolutely achievable for any student that completes all the required assignments.
+That said, you will also find that achieving at least a C- (and usually better!) in UHP courses is absolutely achievable for any student that consistently attends class, puts in the appropriate effort, and completes all the required course assignments.

-Arbitrary or Capricious Academic Evaluation (Grade Grievances)
+Arbitrary or Capricious Academic Evaluation